jgm/commonmark-hs/commonmark-extensions/test/auto_identifiers.md

 - Remove all punctuation except `-`, `_`, and punctuation in the categories NonSpacingMark, SpacingCombiningMark, EnclosingMark, and ConnectorPunctuation.
-- Replace emojis with their textual descriptions
+- Replace emojis with their textual aliases

 ```````````````````````````````` example
 #   Heading  with_two_spaces!